asvd/jailed/README.md

 With Jailed you can:

-- Setup a safe environment for executing an untrusted code, without a need to create a worker / subprocess manually;
+- Setup a safe environment for executing untrusted code, without a need to create a worker / subprocess manually;

-- Do that in an isomorphic way: the syntax is the same for Node.js and web-browser, the code works unchanged;
+- Do that in an isomorphic way: the syntax is same both for Node.js and web-browser, the code works unchanged;

-- Execute an untrusted code from a string or from a file;
+- Execute untrusted code from a string or from a file;

 - Initiate and interrupt the execution anytime;

-- Control the execution of a code against a hangup or too long calculation times;
+- Control the execution against a hangup or too long calculation times;

 - Perform heavy calculations in a separate thread *[Demo](https://asvd.github.io/jailed/demos/circle/)*